-- 1. Request for early release to become an RL teacher should originate from the employing principal/school system and must be sent directly to the MAT Program Director and SOE Assistant Dean of Educator Preparation and Accreditation. - 2.
-Request will be reviewed by the MAT Program Director, SOE Assistant Dean of Educator Preparation and Accreditation, and the University Supervisor for the following requirements: - A. Completion of all fall coursework with no grades of "L" (low pass) or "INC" (incomplete), to include in any add-on coursework - B. Successful completion of fall internship, including triad meeting with supervisor and clinical educator - C. Enrollment in spring coursework for complete MAT and if appropriate RL work - D. Professional dispositions for moving to become teacher of record - Student teachers must agree to be pre-released, and they always hold the right to refuse the release and should do so without repercussion from the University or School System. - 4.
-Participate in a meeting with hiring principal, MAT Program Director, and Assistant Dean of Educator Preparation and Accreditation to determine eligibility for RL - 5.
-Participate in meeting with MAT Program Director and Assistant Dean of Educator Preparation and Accreditation
+- Request for early release to become an RL teacher should originate from the employing principal/school system and must be sent directly to the MAT Program Director and SOE Assistant Dean of Educator Preparation and Accreditation through this survey: https://unc.az1.qualtrics.com/jfe/form/SV\5iDnlEmPjCZVHJs - Request will be reviewed by the MAT Program Director, SOE Assistant Dean of Educator Preparation and Accreditation, and the University Supervisor for the following requirements: - A. Completion of all fall coursework with no grades of "L" (low pass) or "INC" (incomplete), to include in any add-on coursework - B. Successful completion of fall internship, including triad meeting with supervisor and clinical educator - C. Enrollment in spring coursework for complete MAT and if appropriate RL work - D. Professional dispositions for moving to become teacher of record

+- 3. Student teachers must agree to be pre-released, and they always hold the right to refuse the release and should do so without repercussion from the University or School System. - 4.
+The University Supervisor and MAT Program Director will develop a support plan. - 5.
+The University Supervisor, MAT Program Director and/or Assistant Dean of Educator Preparation and Accreditation will meet with the student to discuss the hiring process. - 6.
+MAT Program Director and/or Assistant Dean of Educator Preparation and Accreditation must meet with the hiring principal to agree upon the support plan.